Samhollowood/CaveCalcV2.0/README.md

 ```

 ## Citing this work
-If you use CaveCalcV2.0 please site .....
+If you use CaveCalcV2.0 please cite .....

 ## Contributing, questions, and issues
 If you have any suggestions, improvements, questions, or comments - please create an issue, start a discussion, or [get in touch](mailto:samuel.hollowood@earth.ox.ac.uk).